Pricing & Info

 What’s your cleaning process?

 APPA works hard to raise the industry standards for safety and sanitation, which is great news for our clients!
 Tyo Placenta is more than happy to detail the ins and outs of how we clean our placenta kitchen for you; just ask for the nitty gritty!
 But the short answer is: BLEACH.
-We use concentrated bleach with a 16:1 ratio which is what is required to kill blood-borne pathogens (BBPs).
+We use concentrated bleach with the appropriate ratio required to kill blood-borne pathogens (and yes, ratio matters!).
 We also use hospital-grade SaniWipes that kill BBPs within minutes.
 Find out more about BBPs, approved cleaners, and more at epa.gov.

 How do I reserve my placenta encapsulation?